ZeppyXD/Z-Builder-Source-CPP/README.md

 3. Get the download link and replace it in Z-BuilderCL.
 # ToDo
 - Add proxy, preferably with account checker<br/>
-- Add obfuscation for binded files
+- Add obfuscation for binded files<br/>
+- Add support for dll files (binder)